shanekhw/shanekhw.github.io/projects.md

  - [The effect of chordwise wing optimization of single-winged samara in autorotation](https://doi.org/10.1109/AIM.2017.8014118) in _IEEE International Conference on Advanced Intelligent Mechatronics 2017_.
  - [Direction controlled descent of Samara Autorotating Wings (SAW) with n-wings](https://doi.org/10.1109/ICRA.2018.8463145) in _IEEE International Conference on Robotics and Automation_.
  - [Design, modelling and control of collaborative Samara Autorotating Wings (SAW)](https://doi.org/10.1007/s41315-019-00091-6) in _International Journal of Intelligent Robotics and Applications, , Vol 3, 144-157, 2019._
- - Dynamics and control of a collaborative and separating descent of samara autorotating wings
+ - [Dynamics and control of a collaborative and separating descent of samara autorotating wings](https://doi.org/10.1109/LRA.2019.2924837) in _IEEE Robotics and Automation Letters, Vol 4(3), 3067-3074, 2019._
  - [An agile samara-inspired single-actuator aerial robot capable of autorotation & diving](https://doi.org/10.1109/TRO.2021.3091275) in _IEEE Transactions on Robotics, Early Access_.

 ### Collaborative Units and Mid-Air Separation